bairul6154/cyoa-project/situations/leave-house.md

-# You've left your house, where would go?
+# You've left your house, where do you choose to go?
 ![image](../images/house211.JPG)
 1. [go to your car](car-issue.md)
 2. [go to your neighbor](neighbors-ending.md)